-In this complete flea beetle guide, I will show you all you need to know in order to control them and ensure they cause minimal damage to your garden.
+In this complete guide, I will show you all you need to know about how to manage them and ensure they cause minimal damage to your garden.

 What Are Flea Beetles?

-Flea beetles are common pest insects that feed on small plants and seedlings.
-They can be very destructive in the garden in early spring, and can quickly kill immature plants.
+They can be very destructive in the garden in early spring, and a large population will quickly kill immature plants and seedlings.

 Up close, flea beetles look like tiny beetles.
-They’re shiny, and can appear to be black, brown or even bluish in color.
+They’re shiny, and can be black, brown, or bluish in color.
 Some species may even have spots or stripes.

-From far away, they look like tiny black or brown specks on the leaves of a plant.
-It’s hard to see flea beetles from a distance, so infestations can easily go unnoticed.
+They’re very small, so from far away they look like black or brown specks on the leaves of a plant.
+It’s hard to see them from a distance, so they can easily go unnoticed.

 A quick way to make a positive identification is to disturb the plant or surrounding soil.
-Flea beetles start jumping around when they are disturbed.
+They’ll start jumping around like fleas when they are disturbed.

-After several weeks, the larvae pupate in the soil, and new adults emerge a few days later.
-There can be more than one generation of flea beetles per growing season, depending on where you live.
+After several weeks they pupate, and new adults emerge a few days later.
+There can be more than one generation per growing season, depending on where you live.

-Though they can be found on any type of plant, flea beetles prefer vegetables.
-So, if you have them in your yard, you’ll probably find the damage is the worst in your vegetable garden.
+Though they can eat pretty much any type of plant, flea beetles prefer vegetables.
+So, if you have them in your yard, you’ll probably find the damage is the worst in your veggie garden.

-I have also found flea beetles on some of my annual plants, and even on perennials before.
-But the damage has never been as bad on my ornamental plants as it is in my vegetable garden.
+I have also found them feeding on some of my annual plants, and even on perennials before.
+But the damage has never been as bad in my flower beds as it is in my vegetable garden.

-Flea beetles cause the most damage in the spring when newly planted seedlings are still small.
-They can kill seedlings in a short time.
-At a minimum, they will stunt the growth of immature plants.
+Flea beetles cause the most damage in the spring when plants are still small.
+They can kill seedlings in a short time, or stunt the growth of immature plants.

-Often the first indication of a flea beetle infestation is faded, yellowing, or splotchy looking leaves.
+Often the first indication of an infestation is faded, yellowing, or splotchy looking leaves.
 When you take a closer look, you can see the tiny beetles crawling around on the plant.

 How To Control Flea Beetles

-Getting rid of flea beetles completely isn’t usually an achievable goal.
-Most of the time, you just have to control them long enough for the seedlings to outgrow the damage.
+Getting rid of flea beetles completely isn’t really an achievable goal.
+Most of the time, you just have to control them long enough for the seedlings to outgrow the damage, and the problem will disappear.

-Once the plants are large, flea beetles aren’t as much of a concern.
+Once the plants are large, the beetles aren’t as much of a concern.
 The population will go down by summer, and your plants will be mature enough to withstand the damage.

-There are several natural flea beetle control methods that are very effective to protect your baby plants from getting too much damage.
+It’s not too difficult, and there are several natural treatment methods that are very effective to protect your baby plants from getting too much damage.

 Related Post: How To Control Garden Pests Naturally